 But there is something even sadder.
 That is when there are no tears because the new Angel never knew love on the mortal side.
 These are the dogs we rally around; these are the dogs who arrive at the Bridge knowing it is their first forever home, and there are lots of humans here ready to let know the love only people can give.

-Noel arrived with the same thoughts that so many shelters appear thinking.
-He thought he wouldn’t have any family or friends waiting for him.
+Noel arrived with the same thoughts that so many shelters dogs think.
+He was convinced he would have no family or friends waiting for him.
 When he reached the top of the cliff looking over the River of Life, he found out how wrong he was.

-There were dozens of friends waiting for him.
-After I had given him the oath, the dogs all swarmed him, hugging him, welcoming him home, and telling him that all his suffering was now over.
+There were dozens of friends waiting for Noel.
+After I gave him the oath, the dogs all swarmed him, hugging him, welcoming him home, and telling him that all his suffering was now over.

 Noel was confused.
 “Who are all you dogs?
 How do you know me?” he asked.

+I spoke up.
 “All of us are angel friends of Jacques, Jolie, and Francois.
-Their mom told us about you, and she wrote a lot about how much she loved you that we know that you are a very special boy who needs to be shown all the love we have,” I told him.
+Their mom told us about you, and how much she loved you.
+We know that you are a very special boy who needs to be shown all the love we have.”

 He looked around, confused.
 “But I am just a homeless dog,” he said.